 - Catastrophic injury or illness – a life-threatening injury or illness of an employee or a member of an employee’s immediate family (spouse, parent, stepparent, sibling, child or stepchild) which totally incapacitates the employee from work.

-- Chronic illnesses or injuries – an illness or injury of an employee or a member of an employee’s immediate family (spouse, parent, stepparent, sibling, child, or stepchild) such as cancer or major surgery, which results in intermittent absences from work, are long-term in nature, and require long recuperation periods.
+- Chronic illnesses or injuries – an illness or injury of an employee or a member of an employee’s immediate family (spouse, parent, stepparent, sibling, child, or stepchild) such as cancer or major surgery, which result in intermittent absence from work, are long-term in nature, and require long recuperation periods.

 Note: Conditions that are short-term in nature, including, but not limited to, common illnesses such as influenza and the measles, and common injuries, are not catastrophic.

 Certification from a licensed health care provider is required to determine eligibility.
-Employees must use the medical certification form, Form 21 – Medical Certification Form, and the completed form must be forwarded to the Department of Human Resources at Howry Hall.
+Employees must use the medical certification form, Medical Certification Form, and the completed form must be forwarded to the Department of Human Resources at the Jackson Avenue Center.

 To learn more about donated leave refer to the complete policy, Donated Leave policy (HRO.BE.600.320).